SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 Unleash a wave of crippling pain at a creature within range.
 The target must make a Constitution saving throw or take 1d8 necrotic damage, and preventing them from dashing or disengaging.

+# 17. - Animate Earth (V,S) level 1 Evocation

+You strike the ground and unleash a tremor of seismic force, hurling up earth, rock, and sand.

-# 17. - Booming Smite (V) level 1 Evocation [Concentration]
+# 18. - Booming Smite (V) level 1 Evocation [Concentration]

 On your next hit your weapon rings with thunder and the attack deals an extra 2d6 thunder damage to the target.
 Additionally, if the target is a creature, it must succeed on a Strength saving throw or be pushed 10 ft away from you and knocked prone.

-# 18. - Caustic Zap (V,S) level 1 Evocation
+# 19. - Caustic Zap (V,S) level 1 Evocation

 You send a jolt of green energy toward the target momentarily disorientating them as the spell burn some of their armor.
 The spell targets one enemy with a spell attack and deals 1d4 acid and 1d6 lightning damage and applies the dazzled condition.

-# 19. - Celerity Boon (V,S) level 1 Divination
+# 20. - Celerity Boon (V,S) level 1 Divination

 You touch a willing creature.
 For the duration, the target can add 1d8 to its initiative rolls.

-# 20. - Earth Tremor (V,S) level 1 Evocation

-You strike the ground and unleash a tremor of seismic force, hurling up earth, rock, and sand.

 # 21. - Elemental Infusion (S) level 1 Abjuration